hyperhq/www.hypercontainer.io/markdown/why_hyper.md

 ## Portable

 Hyper is ***hypervisor agnostic***.
-[The current implementation](http://gnep.gitbooks.io/hyper/content/release_notes/index.html) supports KVM and Xen, with more in the roadmap.
+[The current implementation](http://gnep.gitbooks.io/hyper/content/release_notes/index.html) supports KVM, with Xen and more in the roadmap.
 Combined with [the portability of App Container Image](https://github.com/appc), Hyper allows you to build, ship, run app anywhere, without worrying the infrastructure technology stack.

 ## Immutable

 Hyper eliminates the need of Guest OS.
-There is no moving parts inside of a Hyper instance to be configured or managed. ***The entire stack is Immutable***.
+There is no moving parts inside of a HyperVM instance to be configured or managed. ***The entire stack is Immutable***.

 ## BYOK - bring your own kernel